matloff/FarewellAddress/Address.md

-# Norm Matloff's Farewell Address
+# Reflections on a Life in Computer Science and Statistics: Norm Matloff

 On July 1, 2023, I will retire, after--incredibly--48 years on the faculty of the University of California, Davis.